lukedan/ReSTIR-Vulkan/README.md

  2. Build the project using the standard CMake building process.
 The executable expects the compiled shaders to be located in `shaders/`, and while this is usually automatically guaranteed by the building process, in some configurations they may need to be manually copied.

+## Scenes

+Specify GLTF scene files using the `-scene` flag.
+If the scene contains point lights that are used to simulate the effects of area lights, they can be ignored using `-ignore_point_lights`.
+If the scene doesn't contain any point lights or objects with emissive materials, a number of point lights will be randomly scattered in the scene.
+Currently this is hard-coded in [sceneBuffers.h](src/sceneBuffers.h).

+[Here are some models provided by Nvidia converted to GLTF format](https://www.dropbox.com/sh/ovoh6dj6vrld69j/AAAcs-dd6BEJCCuuM9MDsufXa?dl=0).
+Some additional sample models can be found at https://github.com/KhronosGroup/glTF-Sample-Models.

 ## Project Timeline
 ### Milestone 1 (Nov.
 18)
  - GBuffer generation.